AdityaApte02/OOSD_ADITYA_JENIL/project04/README.md

 1. **Input** : Navigate to `acquire_game/tests/part1-tests`.
 Create a file named inN.json and add your input to this file, starting N with 10.
 2. **Output** : Navigate to `acquire_game/tests/part1-tests`.
 Create a file named outN.json and add your output to this file, starting N with 10.
-3. Run the unit test file case mentioned above for Part-01.
+3. Run the unit test file mentioned above for Part-01.

 ## For Part-2

 1. **Input** : Navigate to `acquire_game/tests/board-tests/Input`.
 Create a file named inN.json and add your input to this file, starting N with 10.
 2. **Output** : Navigate to `acquire_game/tests/board-tests/Output`.
 Create a file named outN.json and add your output to this file, starting N with 10.
-3. Run the unit test file case mentioned above for Part-02.
+3. Run the unit test file mentioned above for Part-02.